Coming Soon 👀 At the beginning of April, you’ll be

 Again, Mr. Pastis has given us hope, through the words of Mr. Wise-Ass.

-Flynn White Premium Member 9 months ago
+Flynn White Premium Member about 1 year ago

 I honestly don’t fear death like some people.
 I’d just rather not be there when it happens.